 ERA's ability to continue to access these financial guarantees can be influenced by many factors including future cash balance, cash flows and shareholder support.
 Guarantees are subject to periodic review by the banks.
-Should ERA at any point be unable to access financial guarantees, substantial additional cash would be required to be deposited into the Trust Fund.
+Should the Company at any point be unable to access financial guarantees, substantial additional cash would be required to be deposited into the Trust Fund.
+In the scenario where this occurs ERA's cash reserves available to fund operations would reduce.